Shin1203/Unit3--comsci-shin/README.md

 2.)
 The app can store info on which items tech crew has/does not have

 3.)
-Quantity information can be easily accessed and edited by user
+Quantity information can be easily accessed and edited by

 4.)
 The app allows for a user to record when equipment have been used in the past,